nicklutsko/nicklutsko.github.io/_posts/2020-03-25-Does-Climate-Sensitivity-Maximize.md

 (Modified version of Figure 3 from Schneider et al.)

-<p>This is a worst-case scenario for what a very high climate sensitivity world would look like, with global-mean temperature potentially increasing by more than 4&#176;C over the next century.
+<p>This is a worst-case scenario for what a very high climate sensitivity world would look.
 The paper got quite a bit of pushback, but I think it was mostly meant as a proof of concept for their model, and the 1200ppm level shouldn't be taken too seriously.
 Paleoclimate data suggest that Earth's climate has been stable in the past with higher levels of CO\(_2\), though these come with their own caveats.</p>

-<p>What’s interesting is that the climate sensitivity jump came at a tropical sea-surface temperature of around 305K.
+<p>What’s interesting is that the jump came at a tropical sea-surface temperature of around 305K.
 A number of other studies looking at climate sensitivity across a large range of warmings (CO\(_2\) increases or increases in solar insolation) have also found maxima somewhere between 305 and 320K:</p>

 | Study | Maximum ECS | Temperature of maximum ECS | Model  |
 |:-------------:|:-------------:|:---------:|:-----:|